-Engineering Change Orders 101
+Engineering Change Order (ECO) Management 101

-An engineering change order (ECO) does a lot of things—it describes a change, identifies the impact of the change and ensures that the right people have reviewed and approved the change.
+An engineering change order (ECO) does a lot of things—it describes a change, identifies the impact of the change, and ensures that the right people have reviewed and approved the change.

-To avoid potential design, manufacturing and inventory errors or miscommunications with your teammates and suppliers, your ECOs need to exist in a clear, organized format that translates across departmental lines.
+To avoid potential design, manufacturing, and inventory errors or miscommunications with your teammates and suppliers, your ECOs need to exist in a clear, organized format that translates across departmental lines.

 Check out the table below to help you weigh the pros and cons of these two options.